The Travelers Aid Network • 100 Years of Service

 We have 2 sessions devoted to a look at our history.
 We will kick off the celebration with a discussion on how an agency can tap its archives and legacy to market itself today.
 And then, we will have a celebratory luncheon with a review of the networks 100 years of service.

 We will take steps to move forward with a facilitated roundtable discussion to assist members to pro-actively chart their next course.
+Dr. Eric Wright will be the moderator.
 Some sentiments to ponder before arriving in Atlanta: Do you agree we are all in the social service business?
 Good customer service in a transportation setting is actually providing social service.
 And one more discussion-starting idea we will discuss: Social Service = Social Justice.

 Registration and Hotel